Thank you for your interest in starting a new student organization at UC Berkeley!

 A purpose statement (or mission statement) defines what your organization wants to accomplish.

-Your organization’s uniqueness statement provides the LEAD Center with additional details about your organization beyond what you have stated in your statement of purpose.
+Your organization’s uniqueness statement provides OASIS with additional details about your organization beyond what you have stated in your statement of purpose.
 This is an opportunity to clarify how your proposed organization is different from other existing student organizations at UC Berkeley and how your group will have a positive impact on the university community.

-The LEAD Center will not deny RSO status to applying organizations on the basis of their statements of purpose or uniqueness.
-Instead, the purpose of requiring these statements is to provide a valuable opportunity for the LEAD Center’s staff to help you think through ways that your organization can contribute to the university’s RSO community.
+OASIS will not deny RSO status to applying organizations on the basis of their statements of purpose or uniqueness.
+Instead, the purpose of requiring these statements is to provide a valuable opportunity for OASIS’s staff to help you think through ways that your organization can contribute to the university’s RSO community.

 5. What information do we need to put in our constitution?